-Conditional passes may be issued when deemed appropriate by the graduate faculty.
+Conditional passes may be issued when deemed appropriate by the comprehensive examination committee.
 In such cases, the conditions for the pass to be achieved will be made clear when the students are notified of their results.
 Students who do not pass a comprehensive examination at the required level on their first attempt must take the examination again the following year.
-For students on the PhD track, passing the series 1 theory examination at the PhD level is typically required to enroll in BIOS 7361/7362.
-Failure to pass the examination on the second attempt results in removal from the program; students on the PhD track who pass an examination at the MS level but do not pass at the PhD level may switch to the MS track.
+For students on the Ph.D. track, passing the series 1 theory examination at the Ph.D. level is typically required to enroll in BIOS 8361.
+Failure to pass the examination on the second attempt results in removal from the program; students on the Ph.D. track who pass an examination at the M.S. level but do not pass at the Ph.D. level may switch to the M.S. track.